musstafa08-bug/Data-Visualization/README.md

 # Data-Visualization

-## This Repository contains various types of visualizations on diffrent datasets.
+## This repository contains various types of visualizations on diffrent datasets.

 ### 1. Black Friday Sales Analysis:
 The objective of this repo is to understand the purchase behavior of its customers during Black Friday sales to create personalized offers/deals.
 This repository provided actionable insights to assist key business decisions.